obsei/obsei/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Stacktrace**
-If applicable, add screenshots to help explain your problem.
+If applicable, add stacktrace to help explain your problem.

 **Please complete the following information:**
  - OS: